isaacnmm/pestpolicy-hugo2XX/content/posts/when-to-apply-pre-emergent/index.md

 layout: post
 ---

-A lush, uniform, and weed-free [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/) is the hallmark of a well-maintained property.
+A lush, uniform, and weed-free [lawn](https://pestpolicy.com/10-essential-lawn-and-garden-tools-for-fall/)is the hallmark of a well-maintained property.
 However, the relentless march of weeds, especially pervasive annual varieties like crabgrass, can quickly undermine even the most diligent lawn care efforts.

 These opportunist plants compete with your desirable grass for nutrients, water, and sunlight, leading to thinning turf and an unsightly appearance.

-While pulling weeds by hand is an option for small infestations, a more strategic and effective solution lies in the timely application of [pre-emergent](https://pestpolicy.com/are-pre-emergent-weed-preventers-safe-around-bulbs/) weed control.
+While pulling weeds by hand is an option for small infestations, a more strategic and effective solution lies in the timely application of [pre-emergent](https://pestpolicy.com/are-pre-emergent-weed-preventers-safe-around-bulbs/)weed control.

 Pre-emergent herbicides work by forming a protective barrier in the top layer of the soil, preventing weed seeds from successfully germinating.
 Unlike post-emergent herbicides that kill existing weeds, pre-emergents are a proactive measure, stopping weeds before they even become visible.
 The success of this preventative approach hinges almost entirely on applying the product at precisely the right time.